 Are you wondering how to install rubber gym flooring in your home?
 Learn how we installed our home gym flooring in 9 easy steps!

 If you’ve been thinking about adding an exercise room but are not sure about the rubber gym flooring installation, this is for you!
 We recently converted a spare bedroom on the second floor into a personal gym and could not be happier.

-After doing a ton of research we purchased the home gym flooring and installed it ourselves.
+After doing a ton of research we purchased the rubber home gym flooring and installed it ourselves.
 It was surprisingly very easy and totally a DIY project anyone can do.
 Yes, even YOU!!

 The beauty of having an at-home gym is we can exercise any time we want without having to travel.
 As a result, there is no excuse why you can’t exercise!